chillgatez/Reading-Notes/Class01.md

 Paragraphs are created by *leaving a space between lines*.

-Line breaks are created by *leaving tow spaces to create a new line*.
+Line breaks are created by *leaving two spaces to create a new line*.
 Use double **astericks** or double __underscores__ for **bold** text.
 Use a single *asterick* or single _underscore_ to italicize Triple up for a ***combination*** **of the two**